openfoodfacts/openfoodfacts-server/docs/how-to-guides/pro-development.md

-# develop on the pro platform
+# Developing on the producers platform

-Here is how to develop for the pro platform using docker.
+Here is how to develop for the producers platform using docker.

 It suppose [you already have setup docker for dev](../introduction/dev-environment-quick-start-guide.md).